weiganghuang/cl-devnet-1199/devnet-1199.md

    * Load devices
    * Post check.

-   All the above tasks are implemented with seperate playbook yml files.
+   All the above nso tasks are implemented with seperate playbook yml files.

+   **Note, the nso task yml files should be at directory `/home/dvans/home/ansibleproject/roles/nso/tasks/`.**

    * nso\_copy\_images.yml.
 This task playbook uses ansible copy and synchroize modules.
 Varialbes such as nso\_binary, nso\_image\_path, and etc, are defined under group-vars, which will be covered in later steps.